 Anytime you ship goods overseas, you first need to determine their Harmonized Code.
-This code helps decide if your products are subject to U.S. export controls, and what import duties the destination country may charge on them.
+This code helps determine if your products are subject to U.S. export controls, and what import duties the destination country may charge.

 Exporters need to know their product classification, i.e., Schedule B and HS numbers for many reasons including:

 - Classifying physical goods for shipment to a foreign country;

 - Determining import tariff (duty) rates and figuring out if a product qualifies for a preferential tariff under a Free Trade Agreement (HS number);